-One at a time, crack the eggs and add to the creamed butter mixture along with a heaped tablespoon of the sieved flour and fold this into the mixture.
-Once all of the eggs are added, fold the remaining flour and cacao into the batter.
+One at a time, crack the eggs and add to the creamed butter mixture along with a heaped tablespoon of the sieved flour.
+Gently fold into the creamed butter and sugar.
+Once all of the eggs are added, fold the remaining dry ingredients into the batter.

-Finally add the milk and combine well.
-Spread half of the cake mix into the bottom of your prepared tin, making sure that it covers the base evenly.
+Spread half of the cake mix into the bottom of your prepared tin.
+Make sure that the mixture covers the base in an even layer.

-Reserving the neatest slices, add a generous layer of pears on top of the mixture.
-Repeat with another layer and finish with the pears.
+Reserve the neatest pear slices.
+Then spread a generous layer of pears on top of the cake mixture.

-Bake for approximately an hour, check and adjust as necessary.
-We find that this type of cake will usually need another 15 – 20 minutes cooking time, but it will depend on your type of oven.
+Cook in the oven for approximately an hour, check and adjust as necessary.
+This type of cake will usually need another 15 – 20 minutes cooking time, but it will depend on your oven.
+See AGA cooking tips*

-To ensure that the cake is cooked through, insert a skewer into the middle and this should be clean when removed.
-If this isn’t the case, t pop the cake bake into the oven and set the timer for another five minutes or so.
+To check that the cake is cooked through, insert a skewer into the middle.
+When this is removed, it should be clean and free of cake mix.
+If necessary continue baking for another five minutes and check again.

-When the cake is done, remove from the oven and allow to cool in the tin.
-Then carefully remove and place on a cake rack until needed.
+When the cake is done, remove from the oven and cool in the tin for five minutes.

-Serve with pouring cream, marscarpone flavoured with amaretto or creme fraiche.
+Serve with pouring cream, ricotta, mascarpone flavoured with amaretto or crème fraiche.

 - If you are baking your cake in an AGA select a heavy duty baking tin ideally anodised aluminium rather than a light coloured thin tin that will absorb the heat too quickly.

-- When using a loose bottomed cake tin, we prefer to slide this on to a plain baking sheet whilst baking the cake.
+- If you have a loose bottomed cake tin, slide this on to a plain baking sheet to bake the cake.